anissen/cosy/wishlist.md

     - [ ] Useless expressions, e.g. `'hello world'`
     - [ ] Function and variable names uses snake_case
     - [ ] Struct names uses PascalCase
-- [ ] Class functions cannot override other functions (must be uniquely named)
 - [x] for-loop without sugaring (makes output code ugly)
 - [x] Strong types by requiring variables to be initialized (later this may be handle by static analysis)
 - [ ] Replace classes with